sharktankful/gui-youtube-downloader/README.md

 ## What is this project ?

 This project is a YouTube downloader.
-This version is coded with Python and the pytube library.
+This version is coded with Python and its pytube library.
+The graphical user interface uses customtkinter.

 ## Run the project